Wexner Summit on Leadership Skills

 What are the key components of the content and design of the Summit?

-The Summit will include substantial classroom learning from Harvard faculty on such leadership topics as conflict resolution, strategic planning, team building, community organizing, change management and more.
+The Summit will include substantial classroom learning from excellent faculty on such leadership topics as conflict resolution, strategic planning, team building, community organizing, change management and more.
 Specific topics and faculty are still being finalized.
 In addition to these skills-oriented sessions, we build significant time into each Summit for intentional engagement among participants.
 The forming of new relationships and alliances across the network, learning from each other’s experience, is a core feature of Wexner Summits.

 What is expected of Summit participants?